 1. UC graduates are professional - work collaboratively as part of a team, negotiate, and resolve conflict

 2. UC graduates are global citizens - behave ethically and sustainably in their professional and personal lives

 2. UC graduates are global citizens - think globally about issues in their profession

 3. UC graduates are lifelong learners - adapt to complexity, ambiguity and change by being flexible and keen to engage with new ideas

-CorequisitesMust be enrolled in SCG401 Graduate Diploma in Counselling OR SCM401 Master of Counselling.
+CorequisitesMust be enrolled in SCG401 Graduate Diploma.

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|